 - will our "coastal ecosystem" domain include areas under ice shelves or glacier tongues?
 Collapse of these features is likely to be of interest.
 Note that there was workshop on Antarctic Ecosystem Research Following Ice Shelf Collapse and Iceberg Calving Events held in late 2017 at Florida State University, organised by Jeroen Ingels and collaborators (see https://marinelab.fsu.edu/labs/ingels/outreach/polar-academy/).
 A review paper from this workshop is in preparation

-MEASO – Coastal ecosystems – vulnerability to climate change meta-analysis meeting
+MEASO – Coastal ecosystems – vulnerability to future change meta-analysis

-- to get a first cut idea of what info exists,
+- To initially get an indication of what info exists,

 - who is volunteering to do it